kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

 The goal is to make PDBs usable for multi-pod replicas like a LWS, which has a leader and worker pods for use cases like distributed AI workloads.
 Currently, eviction or preemption of multiple pods may disturb pods across multiple LWS replicas, instead of the preferred outcome of evicting multiple pods from a single LWS replica.
+For workloads like a `LeaderWorkerSet`, the health of a replica depends on the simultaneous availability of all pods within its group.

 ### Goals